 The eight levels of Penguin Readers follow the Common European Framework of Reference for language learning (CEFR).
 Exercises at the back of each Reader help language learners to practise grammar, vocabulary, and key exam skills.
 Before, during and after-reading questions test readers' story comprehension and develop vocabulary.

-Work Remotely, a Level 5 Reader, is B1 in the CEFR framework.
+How to Give Up Plastic, a Level 5 Reader, is B1 in the CEFR framework.
 The text is made up of sentences with up to four clauses, introducing present perfect continuous, past perfect, reported speech and second conditional.
 It is well supported by illustrations, which appear regularly.

 Penguin Readers is an ELT graded reader series for learners of English as a foreign language.
 With carefully adapted text, new illustrations and language learning exercises, the print edition also includes instructions to access supporting material online.